-Maintenance

-Like any new landscape, conservation landscapes will require some upkeep, but the maintenance is usually less in the long run and less costly to your wallet.
+Like any new landscape, conservation landscapes will require some upkeep, but maintenance is usually lower in the long run and less costly to your wallet.
 The new plants will need watering and monitoring during the first season until they become established.
 Disturbed soil is often prone to invasion by weeds and a planted area may require some weeding.
-A 3-4 inch layer of mulch will help curb weed growth as well as conserve moisture between waterings.
+A three- to four-inch layer of mulch will help curb weed growth, as well as conserve moisture between waterings.
 In time, a conservation landscape will require less watering than a lawn.
-Over time, plants spread to fill gaps and natural cycles help with pest control.
+Plants will spread to fill gaps and natural cycles help with pest control.
 Garden maintenance is reduced to seasonal cleanup and occasional weeding or plant management.
-The savings realized by using little or no chemicals, and less water and gas, can more than make up for initial costs of installing the landscaping.

-what do I plant?
+The savings realized by using few or no chemicals, less water and less gas for a mower, can more than make up for initial costs of installing the landscaping. what do I plant?

 When it comes to the plants, it is important to avoid invasive species.
-Not only are we trying to aid in the stormwater problem, but also in the restoration of natural environment.
+Not only are we trying to aid in alleviating stormwater problems, but also aid in the restoration of natural environment.
 The simple addition of a new planting bed can do both!
 While you are planning the layout, remember to think in layers.
-Consider having a tree layer, an understory (shrub) layer, and a lower (groundcover) layer.
-More layers mean more surface area of plant material, increasing stormwater capture and providing various niches for animals such as birds and butterflies.
-Many of our common landscape plants, are not the best options for conservation plantings.
-The following table provides a list of replacements for the commonly "misused" plants.
-Instead of: Try:
+Consider having a tree layer, an understory (shrub) layer and a lower (groundcover) layer.
+More layers mean more surface area of plant material, which increases stormwater capture and provides various niches for animals, such as birds and butterflies.
+Many of our common landscape plants are not the best options for conservation plantings.
+The following table provides a list of replacements for the commonly "misused" plants. instead of: try: